Nutritional and Pediatric Patient Care In Humanitarian Settings

 Student Ratings & Reviews

-Severe Acute Malnutrition (SAM) Treatment Summary
+*Severe Acute Malnutrition (SAM) management in children*

 1. *Initial Assessment*: Evaluate child's nutritional status, medical history, and overall health.